Asphalt Driveway Cost Calculator for New Jersey (2026)

 Get answers to common questions about pricing, estimates, and budgeting for your paving project.

-A standard two-car driveway (20' x 20' = 400 sq ft) typically costs $3,000-5,000.
-Larger driveways or those requiring extensive preparation may cost $5,000-10,000.
+A standard two-car driveway (20' x 20' = 400 sq ft) typically costs $2,800-$6,000 for a full NJ replacement or new installation.
+Larger driveways or those requiring extensive preparation can cost $6,000-$15,000+.
 This includes excavation, base installation, paving, and cleanup.
 Additional features like decorative borders, extra thickness, or challenging site conditions will increase costs.

 The biggest cost factors include: 1) Size of the project (larger areas have lower per-square-foot costs), 2) Site preparation needs (excavation, grading, base work), 3) Thickness requirements (residential vs. commercial), 4) Accessibility (easy access reduces costs), 5) Local material prices and availability, 6) Drainage requirements, and 7) Removal of existing pavement if needed.

-Yes, asphalt is typically 30-40% less expensive than concrete for initial installation.
-Asphalt costs $3-7 per square foot versus $8-12 for concrete.
-Additionally, asphalt can be used within 1-2 days versus 7 days for concrete.
-While concrete may last longer, asphalt's lower cost and easier repairs often make it more economical over its lifetime.
+Yes, asphalt is usually less expensive than concrete for initial installation.
+A full new asphalt driveway in NJ commonly runs $7-$15 per square foot, while overlays can be $3-$7 per square foot when the base is sound.
+Concrete often costs more upfront and takes longer before it can be used.
+While concrete may last longer in some cases, asphalt's lower cost and easier repairs often make it more economical over its lifetime.

 To reduce costs: 1) Schedule during the paving season (April-October) when crews are busy, 2) Combine projects with neighbors for volume discounts, 3) Choose standard thickness unless heavy vehicles require more, 4) Ensure good drainage to avoid water damage, 5) Maintain existing base if it's in good condition, 6) Get multiple quotes, and 7) Consider financing to spread costs over time.